PS-3, due Oct 21

 events in the canvas.
 You'll find that you can use the default

-empty-body method definitions provided by Command
+empty-body method definitions provided by Command for

 some, but not all, methods in each command subclass.